Projects

 Coupled Model Intercomparison Project (CMIP)

-The objective of the Coupled Model Intercomparison Project (CMIP) is to better understand past, present and future climate changes arising from either natural, unforced variability or in response to changes in radiative forcing in a multi-model context.
+The objective of the Coupled Model Intercomparison Project (CMIP) is to better understand past, present and future changes arising from either natural, unforced variability or in response to changes in radiative forcing in a multi-model context.

 An important part of CMIP is to make the multi-model output publicly available in a standardized format.